-Our Rating Neighborhood East side of Avenue Road, south of Bloor, across the street from the Royal Ontario Museum Hours Mon–Thurs 10am–6pm, Fri 10am–9pm, Sat–Sun 10am–5pm Transportation Subway: Museum, exit on the east side Phone 416/586-8080 Prices $12 adults, $8 students (Tues free post-secondary students w/ID), $6 seniors, free children and members; half-price Fri 4–9pm; free every third Fri of month Web site Gardiner Museum of Ceramic Art
+Our Rating Neighborhood East side of Avenue Road, south of Bloor, across from Royal Ontario Museum Hours Mon–Thurs 10am–6pm; Fri 10am–9pm; Sat and Sun 10am–5pm.
+Closed Jan 1 and Dec 25.
+Transportation Subway: Museum, exit on the east side Phone 416/586-8080 Prices $15 adults; $11 seniors; $9 students (w/ID); free for visitors 18 and under Web site Gardiner Museum

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.